Fly Scanning

 Aerotech-Stage

-The Aerotech stage has a number of axes, for example, .horiz and .vert.
-Each is a sub-class of EpicsMotor, adding the FlyerInterface.
-Each of these axes can be used as a flyer in the plans for fly-scanning.
+The Aerotech stage has a number of axes, for example, .horizontal and .vertical.
+Each is a sub-class of ophyd_async.epics.motor.Motor, adding the FlyerInterface.
+Each of these axes can be used as a flyer in the plans for fly-scanning provided it is using the EPICS automation1 module.

 Position-Synchronized Output (PSO)

-The Ensemble controller can be configured to emit voltage pulses at fixed distance intervals.
+The Automation1 controller can be configured to emit voltage pulses at fixed distance intervals.
 These position-synchronized output (PSO) pulses are used to trigger hardware to begin a new bin of measurements.
-The Ophyd flyer device sends comands to the ensemble controller to configure its settings.
-PSO pulses are sent in the form of a 10us on pulse.
-These pulses are then set to only happen every multiple integer of encoder step counts, corresponding to the Flyer device’s step_size signal.
-When possible, the pulses are set to only ocur within the range of scanning.
+The ophyd-async flyer device sends comands to the ensemble controller to configure its settings.
+PSO pulses are sent in the form of a 25 µs pulse.
+These pulses are then set to only happen every multiple integer of encoder step counts, corresponding to the requested step size.

 Diagram of PSO pulse timing.